stoplightio/studio/docs/Basics/01-working-with-projects.md

 ![Studio New Project Screen](../../assets/images/studio-project-screen.png)

+A project can be a Git repository, or if you're using Studio Desktop it could just be any local folder on your computer.

 ## Project Structure

 Studio projects default to using a specific structure to not interfere with existing files.
-This default structure is:

 - `/docs` - Where articles (Markdown files) are stored
-- `/reference` - Where API specifications and JSON schema files are stored
+- `/reference` - Where API descriptions documents (OpenAPI and JSON Schema) are stored
 - `/assets/images` - Where images are stored

 If you have an existing repository with Markdown, image, or API description documents that do not adhere to the format above, you will need to move the files to their corresponding directories in order for Studio to recognize them, or create a [Stoplight Configuration file](../Basics/03-stoplight-config.md) to change them.